Hunter Davies OBE

 Eric Robson DL

 Eric is a writer and broadcaster who has made programmes for BBC, ITV and Channel 4 for more than 40 years.
 For many years he was a BBC outside broadcast commentator working on all the great State occasions – Remembrance Sunday, Trooping of the Colour, Royal events and the handover of Hong Kong.
-For over 20 years he’s been chairman of one of the world’s longest running broadcast programmes, Radio Four’s Gardeners’ Question Time.
+For over 20 years he was chairman of one of the world’s longest running broadcast programmes, Radio Four’s Gardeners’ Question Time.

 His books include “Great Railway Journeys of the World”, “The Border Line”, a history of the Anglo/Scottish border and “After Wainwright”, a memoir of the years he worked with Britain’s most famous fell walker.
 His latest book, “Abroad” – a great railway journey round the Lake District in the company of the mad, the bad and the dangerous to know – was recently published but sadly, as he is a judge, is not eligible for the Hunter Davies prize.